irenanguyen/4iz565_team_work/README.md

 Authors: Lohane da Cruz Evora and Irena Nguyen (NGUYEN THI HONG HAI)

-Please find the code and the intepretation/comments in the presentation.ipynb file.
+Note for review team: Please find the code and the intepretation/comments in the presentation.ipynb file.
 The files in individual works were solely used for better work-flow for the team.